anakonda3000/HyperMath/README.md

 ### Precision
-The default precision for the most operations is set to "no limit".
+The default precision for some operations is set to "no limit" (e.g.: Add, Sub, Mul).
-But because "Div()", "Pow()" and "Root()" can produce periodic results (e.g.: 1/3) the precision limit is set to 100 by default.
+But because "Div()", "Pow()", "Root()",... can produce periodic or "endless" results (e.g.: 1/3) the precision limit is set to 50 by default.
 Use
 ```
 EDecimal.Precision = 50;